TheWheelz/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a directory which contains programs and commands for nested loops
+This folder  is a directory which contains programs and commands for nested loops